Euramsia/PersonalWebsite/content/molbio.md

 Living things surround humans ever since and were thus the object of curiosity.
 Biology has some pretty obvious domains, like plants and animals and how they behave and what grows where and what doesn't and which herb cures which diseases.
 Thousands of years of observations, secretes from druid mouth to druid ear and farmer's wisdom.
 But all this old knowledge hit against a wall, when it came to _understanding_ the phenomena that were observed.
 Even worse where the attempts to describe life philosophically or religiously.
 Many scholars from ancient times tried their best to explain why things happen by mixing "living things" - nowadays biology and psychology - with "dead things" - nowadays chemistry and physics - and gluing them together with philosophy and mathematics and a good portion of creativity.

-Only with the rise of modern science, after a long time the veil over the secret of life was lifted, bit by bit, finding by finding, in many scholarly disputes.
-However, the veil was found to be bigger and bigger and even bigger than it was ever imagined, and so we are still looking for answers to more and more questions.
+Only with the rise of modern science, the veil over the secret of life was lifted, bit by bit, finding by finding, in many scholarly disputes.
+However, the veil was found to be bigger and bigger and even bigger than it was ever imagined, and so we are still looking for answers to an ever increasing number of questions.
 Answers that must be found on a very fundamental level, so:

 Let's go molecular!